KristofferHemm/nest_simulation/README.md

 tau_m       # time constant of membrane potential in ms t_ref       # duration of refractory period in ms
 E_L         # resting membrane potential in mV
-V_reset     #reset potential of the membrane in mV
-V_m         #absolute lower value for the membrane potential in mV V_th        #spike threshold in mV tau_syn_ex  # synaptic time constant in ms for excitatory neurons tau_syn_in  # synaptic time constant in ms for inhibitory neurons
+V_reset     # reset potential of the membrane in mV V_m         # absolute lower value for the membrane potential in mV V_th        # spike threshold in mV tau_syn_ex  # synaptic time constant in ms for excitatory neurons tau_syn_in  # synaptic time constant in ms for inhibitory neurons
 ```

 For reproducibility, do not use random seeds, but set seeds in the input parameters.
 ```
-seed
+seed        # set seed for random number generators
 ```

-For running simulations on a supercomputer, such as JUSUF, use run.slurm
+For running simulations on a supercomputer, such as JUSUF, use run.slurm to run the simulations.